rmurphey/js-assessment/README.md

 Submit a pull request!
 The tests are currently loosely organized by topic, so you should do your best to add tests to the appropriate file in `tests/app`, or create a new file there if you don't see an appropriate one.
-If you do create a new file, make sure to add it to `tests/runner.js`.
+If you do create a new file, make sure to add it to `tests/runner.js`, and to add a stub for the solution to the corresponding file in `app/`.

 Any substantial contributions will be duly credited in the readme, as well as of course in the git commit log.